Lemon Herb Butter Roast Chicken

 See that lemon herb butter?
 That's where the magic lays.
 You're going to take some softened butter and mix it with some thyme, oregano, rosemary, garlic, and lemon zest.
 An (of course) plenty of salt and pepper, too.
 It gives the roasted chicken so much flavor.

 We've talked about how that butter helps to crisp the skin and keep the meat juicy, but it also plays another key role.
 That lemony herb butter melts into the “gravy” and makes it insanely delicious.
 And those quotes are on gravy because what I really mean is the juice that accumulates at the bottom of the pan.
 You could make a gravy out of it, but I like to spoon it over everything on my plate as is.
 Lemon Herb Butter Roast Chicken isn't meant to be fussy or complicated.

 Lemon Herb Butter Roast Chicken is insanely delicious and a foolproof roast chicken recipe.
 The lemon herb butter keeps the chicken so tender while crisping the skin perfectly.
-It's a healthy and easy to make recipe that's naturally gluten-free + paleo and can easily be made Whole30 compliant.
+It's a healthy and easy to make recipe.

 - 1 – 3lb whole chicken

 - 1 lemon

 - 1 apple, cored and cut into 8 pieces

 - A few stems of thyme, oregano, and rosemary

 - 1/4 cup softened butter